MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/mobile-plans-configuration.md

 <img src="images/mobile_plans_configuration_mo_page.png" alt="Mobile Plans mobile operator page - asset usage example" title="Mobile Plans mobile operator page - asset usage example" width="600" />

-### Enhanced Gateway page
+### Enhanced gateway page
 This is an optional feature supported in Mobile Plans app version **5.1902.331.0** or above.
 The standard landing page could be enhanced to provided a mobile operator branding look and feel to highlight the mobile operator offering.

-#### Promotional gateway content
+#### Enhanced gateway content

-Promotional gateway content is defined using a JSON file with the following elements:
+Enhanced gateway content is defined using a JSON file with the following elements:

 ```JSON
 { // Root object